Skip to main content

 When should I start the publication process?

-Start within the first two weeks of formation.
-Recommended timeline: contact the County Clerk by day 14, begin publication by week 3, complete six weeks by week 8, file your Certificate by week 9.
-This gives you a buffer within the 120-day deadline.
+Practically, the full process tends to take about 9 weeks: County Clerk contact around day 14, publication beginning around week 3, the six-week run concluding around week 8, and the Certificate filed around week 9.
+This leaves buffer within the 120-day §206 window.
 See our 120-day timeline guide for details.

 Do I need to publish the full Articles or can I use a summary?